truecharts/website/docs/manual/SCALE/guides/scale-intro.md

 ### Requirements

 - Make sure your storage-pool is created and working
-- Make sure you selected your storage-pool when you first opened the "Apps" interface, if not please refer to [Adding TrueCharts to SCALE](/manual/guides/Adding-TrueCharts/)
+- Make sure you selected your storage-pool when you first opened the "Apps" interface, if not please refer to [Configuring your Apps Pool](https://truecharts.org/manual/SCALE/guides/getting-started#configuring-your-app-pool)
 - Make sure you have a working internet connection and can reach github and truecharts.org from the host system.
-- Make sure you already added the TrueCharts catalog from [Adding TrueCharts to SCALE](/manual/guides/Adding-TrueCharts/)
+- Make sure you already added the TrueCharts catalog from [Adding TrueCharts to SCALE](https://truecharts.org/manual/SCALE/guides/getting-started#adding-truecharts)
 - Make sure your App is installed and, preferably, working

 ### Editing the App